 Inspect the social network map to see how dense peer ties are, and how evenly distributed they are.

-The Networker is a web-based and peer nomination assessment that measures children’s chidren’s classroom peer networks, with customizable peer nomination questions.
-For example, children nominate their friends, and the Networker generates a customizable network map of the classroom, and indicators of children’s social acceptance.
+Networker is a web-based social connections assessment that measures children’s classroom peer networks with customizable peer nomination questions.
+For example, children list their friends and Networker generates a customizable network map of the classroom and indicators of children’s social acceptance.

 Glencoe District 35

 Teachers at Glencoe District 35 administer Networker in the fall to identify children who may need a little support connecting with classmates.
 They use social network maps to group students for instruction, for example, to foster greater interconnectedeness.

 You can't work on what you can't see

 There are fewer evidence-based approaches to improving network health for individuals and groups.
 At xSEL Labs, we trust the wisdom of educators to use information about social networks to knit together positive peer connections.
 We also believe they can only work on issues they can assess, and Networker arms them with a tool to make invisible ties visible.